gbif/data-blog/content/post/2020-02-21-gbif-occurrence-license-processing.md

 in which case we have given the occurrences the license supplied by the publisher in the meta-data, **which has to be one of the 3 supported creative commons licenses**.

-We are in the process of contacting publishers where their occurrence licenses disagrees discernibly from the license on the individual occurrence records.
+We are in the process of contacting publishers where their metadata dataset license disagree discernibly from the license on the individual occurrence records.

 ## Multimedia licenses not changed!